 Best prepaid sim card for Singapore in 2023

 One of the conclusions after comparing the prepaid sim card deals for Singapore is that buying a sim card at Changi Airport is more expensive than buying the same prepaid sim card in Singapore city center.
-So if you want the cheapest prepaid sim card deal you have to wait until you get to the city.
+So if you want the cheapest prepaid sim card deals you have to wait until you get to the city and go to a phone store.

-However, buying a sim card on arrival at Singapore Airport is the most convenient place to get connected as shops are open 24 hours and it takes just a couple minutes.
+However, buying a prepaid sim card on arrival at Singapore Airport is more convenient as shops are open 24 hours.

 If you really want a 5G prepaid sim card you have to buy a Singtel sim card.
 They offer 5G on their prepaid plans.
-At Singapore Airport the 5G sim card costs $70 SGD, but in the city you can already get a 5G sim card for $30 SGD.
+At Singapore Airport the 5G sim card costs $70 SGD, but in the city you can already get this Singtel 5G sim card for $30 SGD.

-Unfortunately Simba prepaid sim cards are NOT sold at Changi International Airport.
+Unfortunately Simba prepaid sim cards are NOT sold at Changi International Airport and they are only available for tourists as physical prepaid sim cards and not as e-sims.

-Order an international sim card for traveling to Singapore
+Order a prepaid sim card for Singapore online

-If all the above sounds like too much hassle or you simply like to make it easy for yourself you can also order an international sim card for Singapore directly online.
-There are pre-activated sim cards that will be shipped to your home address before your trip.
-On arrival in Singapore you put them in your phone and it is like plug and play.
+Make it easy for yourself and you order an international sim card directly online.
+There pre-activated international prepaid sim cards will be delivered to your home address before your trip to Singapore.
+In the plane you put this sim card in your phone and it is like plug and play.
+As soon as the plane lands you are online.

 Simple as that and you can order them within just a couple clicks.
-Have a look at the following international sim cards for traveling to Singapore:
+Have a look at the following international sim cards for traveling to Singapore which you can order via SimOptions:

-Also a last reminder that you can also order an e-sim card for Singapore and get connected within just a couple minute without changing a sim card.
+Also a last reminder that you can also order an e-sim card for Singapore and get connected within just a couple minute without changing a sim card and visiting a store.
+Read my complete e-sim card guide for Singapore or order directly from SimOptions, Airalo or Nomad.

 How to get from Singapore Airport to the city center